PHB - PowerShares Fundamental High Yield Corporate Bond PortfolioFundamentals Weighted - Fundamentals Weighted Fixed Income

 Growth of $10,000

 RAFI Bonds US High Yield 1-10 Index* performance prior to 8/2/2010 reflects that of the original Underlying Index RAFI High Yield Bond Index.
-From 8/2/2010, forward, the Index performance reflects that of the Underlying Index RAFI Bonds US High Yield 1-10 Index AND IS NOT INTENDED FOR ANY THIRD PARTY USE.
+From 8/2/2010, forward, the Index performance reflects that of the original Underlying Index Wells Fargo® High Yield Bond Index AND IS NOT INTENDED FOR ANY THIRD PARTY USE.

 An investor cannot invest directly in an index.
 The results assume that no cash was added to or assets withdrawn from the Index.
 Index returns do not represent Fund returns.
 The Index does not charge management fees or brokerage expenses, nor does the Index lend securities, and no revenues from securities lending were added to the performance shown.